osirixgrpc/osirixgrpc/docs/docs/README.md

   <img src="assets/logo/logo.png" alt="Welcome to OsiriXgrpc!">
 </figure>

-_NOTE_: This repository is still in development.
-Bare with us, it will be released soon!

 __Welcome__ to the OsiriXgrpc documentation.
 Here you will find setup routines required to run OsiriXgrpc from within OsiriX and how it can be used to create OsiriX plugins at speed.